 Criteria for a Multiway STOP Sign Installation

-The Ohio Manual of Uniform Traffic Control Devices (OMUTCD) gives criteria for a multiway STOP sign installation.
+The Section 2B.07 of the Ohio Manual of Uniform Traffic Control Devices (OMUTCD) gives criteria for a multiway STOP sign installation.
 The following is from the OMUTCD:

 The decision to install multiway stop control should be based on an engineering study.

 The following criteria should be considered in the engineering study for a multiway STOP sign installation:

 A. Where traffic control signals are justified, the multiway stop is an interim measure that can be installed quickly to control traffic while arrangements are being made for the installation of the traffic control signal.

 B. Five or more reported crashes in a 12-month period that are susceptible to correction by a multiway stop installation.
 Such crashes include right-turn and left-turn collisions as well as right-angle collisions.